 TRY THE CATALAN CUISINE

-This Catalan foodie experience should not be missed if visiting Barcelona in the winter and spring!
-If you wish to experience a true calçotada just contact us – we’ll arrange an unforgettable afternoon for you and your friends.
+Knowing now that you are foodie, we have another Catalan foodie experience you absolutely must not miss!
+And if you wish to try a true calçotada away from the city, contact us – we’ll arrange an unforgettable afternoon for you and your friends on the beautiful countryside.